JMS55/jms55.github.io/content/posts/2025_03_27_virtual_geometry_bevy_0_16/index.md

 ### Issues With Clearing

-In Bevy we cache resource between frames, and so at the start of the frame, we need to clear the visbuffer texture back to zero to prepare it for use during the frame.
+In Bevy we cache resources between frames, and so at the start of the frame, we need to clear the visbuffer texture back to zero to prepare it for use during the frame.

 Wgpu has some simple `CommandEncoder::clear_buffer()` and `CommandEncoder::clear_texture()` commands.
 But their behavior under the hood might be a little unintuitive if you've never used Vulkan before.